zaviermiller/zaviermiller.github.io/content/journal/building-receipts-in-js.md

 While there are definitely many JavaScript libraries we can use to accomplish #1, we needed the ability to render the receipts into both HTML and raw ESC/POS commands.
 After some research, we decided to build our own library to accomplish this.
 Let's take a look at how you can use our library to build your own receipts.

+There's a guide below, but check it out on [GitHub](https://www.github.com/resaleai/receipt-components)!

 ## Getting Started

 First, you'll need to install the package from npm: